teozfrank/RankList/README.md

 RankList
 ========

-Ranklist Plugin for Craftbukkit, let player know what ranks you have on your server.
+Ranklist Plugin for Craftbukkit, let players know what ranks you have on your server.